 In March, Nutrition Month is celebrated nationally, as encouraged by the Academy of Nutrition and Dietetics.
-This year’s theme, Bite Into a Healthy Lifestyle, encourages people to adapt clean eating patterns to improve their life.
+This year’s theme, Bite Into a Healthy Lifestyle, encourages people to adopt clean eating patterns to improve their life.
 Putting in the effort to create a healthy lifestyle* can be relatively simple.
 By consuming fewer calories and making informed food choices, you can easily make a positive impact.
 The following can help you get started.

 At every meal, fill your plate with colorful fruits and veggies.